Plega-Corp/NodeBootloader/readme.md

 6. do "make dfu" (OS X or Linux - dfu-programmer must be installed first) or "make flip" (Windows - Flip must be installed first)

 Check that the board enumerates as "Plega Node".
+To enter DFU Mode connect pins 5 and 6 on P4